It is not happiness that makes us grateful. It is gratefulness that makes us happy. Brother David Stiendl-Rast

 The Gratitude List

-A gratitude list prompts a change in perception.
+Each year at this time I make a little gratitude list, which then prompts a change in my perception.
 When I begin to wish things were not as they are, or that someone would act differently, or my situation were different, then it is time to take out a pencil and write down all the beauty and grace that surrounds me in this very moment.

 Making the list may be difficult when you are sick, or broke, or fighting with a loved one.
 Yet, that is the very time to make one.
-So start with what is directly in front of you; the table you are sitting at, the pen in your hand, the ability to write, to think, to breathe in and out, and on and on until it dawns on you how many gifts you are showered with.
+So I start with what is directly in front of me; the table I am sitting at, the pen in my hand, the ability to write, to think, to breathe in and out, and on and on until it dawns on you how many gifts you are showered with.

 When it comes to people, I find it hard to be irritated or annoyed if I am aware of their value as a human.
 Even those ‘challenging’ folks are in my life to teach me something about myself–so with that view I can be grateful for them as well.